Arizona FFL License – How To Get Your FFL In Arizona

 Arizona attorneys can also help you in matters concerning revocation of your FFL license and compliance inspections.
 Having the help of someone that has been through the process on multiple occasions limits your chances of being denied.

-If you are wondering how much does it cost to get a FFL in Arizona then know this, fees vary depending upon the type of license you are wanting to obtain.
+If you are wondering how much does an FFL cost in Arizona then know this, fees vary depending upon the type of license you are wanting to obtain.
 Fees range from $30 for a C&R license in AZ up to $200 for other types of licenses.
 These FFL application fees are required to paid when you submit your application to the BATFE.

 The application fees in no way guarantee that your application will be approved.
 There may also be fees imposed by the State of Arizona if you are wishing to start a business.